soumyadip-iimksp/DSML_Assignment1_Regression_models/README.md

 **Test R Squared:** `0.7513`

 **Observation:** Linear regression with R-square value of `0.7513` has few features which as not significant (testes separately with OLS models) and leading to inflated R2 value with some overfitting to noise.
 Ridge Regression with the `L2 Regularizer` penalises those not significant features and has reduces the R-square value minimaly to `0.7319`.
-Lasso regression is not adding any improvement as at `alpha=0`, it is acting as a Linear regression model.
+Lasso regression at `alpha=0`, it is acting as a Linear regression model.
+WIth increaase in *alpha*, it is suppressing the features and at `alpha=1.0`, the coefficient of some of the unwanted features has completely turned to *Zero* thereby affecting the R-square value and increase in `RMSE`

 Further improvemnts can be tried with k-Fold Cross Validation